Just replace the _at_ in the above email address with @.

 City, state, country:

 Hi.
-I'm a grad student at UConn, pursuing a PhD in Ecology & Evolutionary Biology, with a focus on insects and the birds that eat them.
+I'm a grad student at UCLA, pursuing a PhD in Ecology & Evolutionary Biology, with a focus on insects and the birds that eat them.
 I have broad taxonomic interests within entomology; my favorite "bugs" are bees, springtails, beetles, true bugs & hoppers.
 I also enjoy birding, backpacking, and kayaking; pretty much anything outdoors!

 Photos prior to Mar 2010 were taken with a Canon Rebel XT and an EF-S 60 mm macro lens.
 Photos Mar 2010-Nov 2016 were taken with a Canon 7d, an MPE-65 mm lens and a macro twin lite MT-24EX flash in addition to the 60 mm.
 Photos from 2017 onward were taken with a 5d Mk iv camera body, with larger insects being shot with the 24-70mm f/4.0, which has a macro mode.
+I have recently gotten the Kuangren KX-800 after my MT-24ex died for the last time -- still getting used to it, but my impression is generally positive.

 If you want to use a photo, send me an email; I almost always lend photos for nonprofit and educational purposes.
 I just like to know where they're being used.